-Capturing the loyalty of your customers is essential to growing your business, but doing this on a scale that will actually impact your bottom line can seem out of reach.
+Capturing the loyalty of your customers is essential to growing your business, but doing so on a scale that will actually impact your bottom line can seem out of reach.

 The perks, of course, are manifold.
-Growing a solid customer base leads to sustainable revenue and growth (benefits including, but not limited to, getting to use fun emojis like this in your quarterly financials 📈).
+Growing a solid customer base leads to sustainable revenue and growth.
 Plus, by focusing on the customers you already have rather than only hunting for new ones, your customer experience investment can go further and make a greater impact.

 And with the ever-widening array of choices consumers are being offered, connecting with them on a level that your competitors aren’t able to is key both to your survival and success.
 Acquisition is now only part of the play: Building a strong community of loyal customers will give you the greatest edge.

 What is emotional loyalty, and why does it matter?

 Of the many types of customer loyalty, emotional loyalty is the most powerful.
 It signals having reached the ultimate stage of the customer-brand relationship––the Shangri-La of mutually beneficial interactions if you will.
 Basically, it has the highest potential to help your brand reach new heights.
 See what I did there?🏔.